 What to Say Instead: Instead of telling someone they’re doing it wrong, ask if they need any help.

-What to Say Instead: You can have conversations at a reasonable volume.
+What to Say Instead: You can have conversations.
 Tell jokes.
 Share stories.
 Play games.
 Just do so at an appropriate volume.

 Especially at night, remind your kids that others are camping nearby.
 Some people will get up early to go to work.
 Some families have babies.
 Don’t stop the fun.
 Just don’t enjoy your camping experience at the expense of others’ enjoyment.